Details of terms and conditions which apply to candidates

 The CII is committed to creating and maintaining conditions

-regardless of age, disability, gender reassignment, pregnancy,
+of age, disability, transgender, pregnancy, maternity,

-maternity, marriage/civil partnership, race, religion or belief,
+marriage/civil partnership, race, religion or belief, sex or sexual

-potential to the best of their abilities.
+best of their abilities.

 The CII acts at all times to ensure that no unfair barriers